korivikishore1991PersonalStuff/Books/Story Books/readme.md

 7--A king who is eager to win glory must suppress greed as soon as it lifts its head.

 8--A king must welcome the smallest chance to do good to others, without the slightest procrastination.

+9--Always gather info on same issue from 3 different sources in 3 different perspectives, make sure the sources are independent of each other.

 ## Concept of Reporting
 Narayana, Narada and concept of Journalism: